Home | Blog Index | Blog Archives | Christianity & Faith Essays

-Even though I'm a storm observer - and therefore seemingly pre-biased against any Hollywood portrayal of our activity - I'm actually able to suspend my expectations of 100% realism and evaluate the film on its overall entertainment merits.
+Even though I'm a storm photographer - and therefore seemingly pre-biased against any Hollywood portrayal of our activity - I'm actually able to suspend my expectations of 100% realism and evaluate the film on its overall entertainment merits.
 For example, I'm generally a fan of "Twister" despite its sometimes laughable scientific blunders and plot deficiencies.
 With that in mind, here's my take on Into the Storm:

 CGI: This is Into the Storm's high point.
 The small to medium-sized CGI tornadoes in the movie were mostly very well done and true-to-life, down to the smallest details - like the shape of the debris clouds, damage patterns and some non-laminar perturbations in the funnels.
 The multiple-tornadoes-at-once scenes took some creative liberties, but otherwise weren't bad enough to complain much about.

 Plot/Characters: I didn't expect much in this department with an action-themed movie.
 Into the Storm's character development is on par with Twister's, that is to say, not really good, but not really important for the genre.
 The plot was equally predictable and forgettable.
 Some of the more emotionally-charged scenes/themes lingered uncomfortably and seemed out of place for an action film.
 Into the Storm could have taken a cue from Twister - give a short nod to the emotional/tear-jerker stuff, but quickly move on and get back to the action.
 I also felt that it took way too long for things to get going at the start of the film.

 Science: Overall, I have surprisingly few complaints about the scientific accuracy of the film.
 As with Twister, mostly-forgiveable weather and observing terminology liberties and blunders are plentiful.
 My main "accuracy" issues were with the "extreme weather is getting more common because of global warming" statement, the (revisited) idea that tornadoes have calm hurricane-like eyes, and the idea that people can survive inside the core flow of a tornado unscathed from flying debris.

 My Rating: Despite CGI/realism being a respectable 4 out of 5, overall I give Into the Storm a 2 out of 5.